alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 ![nixCraft's No NAT November challenge post on Mastodon](ChallengeAccepted.png)

-With the challenge presented, I couldn't resist.
+With the challenge laid out like that, I couldn't resist.

 ## Conclusions
 I know this is quite a long and technical post, so I figured it makes sense to put a conclusion about my experience near the beginning.